 by Allan Burgess

-If I had to choose the best, most versatile, fishing knot then I would pick the Uni Knot.
+If I had to choose the best, most versatile, fishing knot then I would pick the Uni knot.
 You can use it for practically everything; tying on hooks, flies, sinkers, and joining lines (both mono and mono to braid).
-The Uni-knot is typically also used to tie the end of your line to the reel spool.
+This knot is typically also used to tie the end of your line to the reel spool.
 It also works well on both light and heavy lines.

 Uni Knot in Braid

 When tying the Uni-knot in braid alone double the line over first.
 Doubling the braid is unnecessary when joining braid to monofilament or fluorocarbon.